ecoiahq/content-ops-starter/content/pages/brand-solutions.md

           textAlign: center
     subtitle: ''
     text: >+
-      <div style="text-align: center">Every Brand is Different– Your identity,
+      <div style="text-align: center">Your identity, goals, challenges, and opportunities are one-of-a-kind—so your strategy should be, too.
-      goals, challenges, and opportunities are unique—which means your strategy should be too.
-That’s why we take a tailored approach, working closely with you to refine your brand, secure funding, build strategic partnerships, and implement strategies that drive real growth and impact.
+        We take a personalised approach, collaborating closely with you to refine your brand, secure funding, forge strategic partnerships, and implement strategies that drive genuine growth and meaningful impact.
       </div>

     actions: []